lensapp/lens/docs/contributing/documentation.md

 We are glad to see you are interested in contributing to Lens documentation.
 If this is the first Open Source project you will contribute to, we strongly suggest reading GitHub's excellent guide: [How to Contribute to Open Source](https://opensource.guide/how-to-contribute).

-## Finding Documentation Issues to Work On
+## Finding documentation issues to work on

 You can find a list of open documentation related issues [here](https://github.com/lensapp/lens/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%2Fdocumentation).
 When you find something you would like to work on: